Conjugacy classes of derangements in finite groups of Lie type: Introduction

 In the course of the proof we will also see that \Cref{t_main} holds for groups $G$ in the intervals $\SL_n(q) \le G \le \GL_n(q)$ and $\SU_n(q) \le G \le \GU_n(q)$, provided that $G'$ acts nontrivially.

-To extend \Cref{thm:main-simple-case} to the full almost simple case, the main extra ingredient needed is an estimate of independent interest for the number of conjugacy classes of $G$ when $G$ contains field automorphisms of $S$:\footnote{Here $X \asymp Y$ means there are implicit constants $c_1, c_2 > 0$ such that $c_1 X \le Y \le c_2 X$.
+To extend \Cref{thm:main-simple-case} to the full almost simple case, the main extra ingredient needed is an estimate of independent interest for the number of conjugacy classes of $G$ when $G$ contains field automorphisms of $S$.
+Denoting by $k(-)$ the number of conjugacy classes, we prove that\footnote{Here $X \asymp Y$ means there are implicit constants $c_1, c_2 > 0$ such that $c_1 X \le Y \le c_2 X$.
 Later we will similarly use $X \ll Y$ to mean $X \le C Y$ for some constant $C$, or in other symbols~$X = O(Y)$.
 This is standard notation in analytic number theory.}